Icyviolet23/Bomb_It_112_TP/README.md

 Press 'h' to return to home screen

+Press 'r' to reset the walls of the maze

 DO THIS AT YOUR OWN PERIL as it will reset the current game